MERT-CKR/Sky-Instrument-Player/README.md

 ## Important Note!

 Select your music from the list and focus on the window where you will play the instrument.
 You need to be careful here; if you focus elsewhere, random keys will be pressed, which may trigger unwanted situations.
 For example, if you focus on a text document, it will type there.
 Therefore, make sure to keep the focus on the target window during the music playing process.
-To cancel the music playing process, press the `"` key several times consecutively.
+To cancel the music playing process, press and hold the `"` key untill music stop.

 ---